“Ripon Grammar School is an excellent state school in a beautiful part of the country.”

 As one of the UK’s top state boarding schools, Ripon Grammar School offers an outstanding education, which is free for all our students.
 With our boarding typically costing a third of independent school fees, we believe we offer an attractive alternative to the private sector.

-Consistently ranked as one of the top-performing state schools in the UK, our excellent academic reputation is second to none in the north of England and we are delighted to have retained The Sunday Times’s ‘Top state school in the North’ title for the last five years.
+Consistently ranked as one of the top-performing state schools in the UK, our excellent academic reputation is second to none in the north of England and we are delighted to have retained The Sunday Times’s ‘Top state school in the North’ title for the last six years.

 Our boarders enjoy in-house support from highly-qualified staff tutors and peer mentors, and typically perform academically as well as, and often better than, their non-boarding fellow students.
 They benefit from having extra time for studying - since they don’t have to travel to and from school - as well as the opportunity to enjoy a wide range of first-class facilities and activities on their doorstep, both in and outside normal school hours.